ASICS GLIDERIDE MAX Running Shoe Review

 • Limited energy return.

-The ASICS GLIDERIDE MAX is well-cushioned.
-It offers a good amount of protection underfoot, which is especially important for reducing fatigue at longer distances.
+The ASICS GLIDERIDE MAX is well-cushioned and offers a very good amount of protection underfoot, which is especially important for reducing fatigue at longer distances.

 Pros